 - Adopting a cloud-based accounting software application

 - Adopting customer-relationship-management (CRM) software

-- Improving your customer service by adopting automated tools, such as chatbots and interactive voice response (IVR) telephone systems
+- Improving your customer service by adopting automated tools, such as chatbots and interactive voice response telephone systems

 - Strengthening your IT security